3 ways freelancers can build trust with clients

 I couldn’t believe the difference in emotion I felt for this second opportunity.
 Leaving that meeting I couldn’t wait to get started.

 A common assumption from non-freelancers is that freelancers are flakes.
-The best way I’ve learned how to persuade prospective clients otherwise is to overcome unspoken objections by showcasing respect and professionalism.
+The best way I’ve learned how to persuade prospective clients otherwise is to overcome unspoken objections and assumptions by showcasing respect and professionalism.

 By practicing good habits, treating freelancing like a business and committing to jobs with enthusiasm, it’s easy to keep your word, be consistent and submit high-quality work on deadline.
 It’s a natural byproduct of following best practices.